-The good news is, getting to bed at a reasonable time is totally within your control.
+The good news is, getting to bed at a reasonable time is usually within your control.
 Here are some of our top tips for removing bedtime procrastination from your nightly routine.

-Prioritize sleep.
 We understand that life gets busy, and sometimes it can feel like the only time you get to yourself is when you’re supposed to be sleeping.
-But it’s important to remember that sleep isn’t optional — if you want to feel healthy and happy during your waking hours, it’s important to prioritize getting that 7-9 hours of sleep that experts recommend.
+But it’s important to remember that sleep isn’t optional — if you want to feel healthy and happy during your waking hours, it’s important to prioritize getting that 7-9 hours of sleep that experts recommend for adults.

 Just don’t exercise too late at night — most experts say morning or afternoon exercise is ideal since it can also lead to the brain being more active for a few hours and an increased core temperature, neither of which are great for sleep.